jothamgoh/jothamgoh.github.io/_pages/ebook.md

 ---
-title: "Become a data analyst (with no formal education)"
+title: "Intro: The 6 month guide to become a data analyst"
 permalink: /ebook/
 author_profile: false
 ---

 Welcome to the ebook on becoming a data analyst.
 Who is a data analyst?
 It's someone who uses data to drive business value.
-I scrambled and stumbled my way into data and ultimately received multiple offers from some of the biggest companies - with no prior data experience or programming background.
+With no prior data experience or programming background, I scrambled and stumbled my way into data and ultimately received multiple offers from some of the biggest companies.

-This is a continual project which synthesizes everything that I have learnt, and documents my journey transitioning to a career in data.
+I did this a few years back, and I believe so can you.
+This ebook / guide is a continual project which synthesizes everything that I have learnt, and documents my journey transitioning to a career in data.
 You can start reading the chapters below, and subscribe to get informed as the remaining chapters are published.

-### Transitioning into a data career
+## A complete guide to becoming a data analyst

 <ul>
   {% for post in site.categories.blog2 reversed %}
-    {% if post.title != "Become a data analyst intro" %}
+    {% if post.title != "Intro: The 6 month guide to become a data analyst" %}
       <li><a href="{{ post.url }}">{{ post.title }}</a></li>
     {% endif %}
   {% endfor %}